 Fidelity developed the savings rate targets through multiple market simulations based on historical market data.
 These simulations take into account the volatility that a variety of asset allocations might experience under different market conditions.
 Given the region-specific assumptions, including retirement age, planning age (life expectancy), wage growth, and income replacement targets, the Retirement Savings Guidelines were evaluated at the 90th percentile confidence level for the U.S. and China.
-Guideline values for all other regions were evaluated at the 80th percentile for the accumulation (working and saving) phase and the 90th percentile for the decumulation (retirement) phase.
+Guideline values for all other regions were evaluated at the 80th percentile for the decumulation (retirement) phase.
 The average lifetime equity allocation of the hypothetical portfolio was assumed to be roughly 50%.

-Fidelity Investments and Fidelity International are seperate trading names and through their combined networks provide global asset management and benefit administration solutions to $customers. \ '' Fidelity'' \ refers \ to \ the \ combined \ network \ of \ brands \ that \ encompass \ Fidelity \ Investments \ and \ Fidelity \ International.$
+Fidelity Investments and Fidelity International are separate trading names and through their combined networks provide global asset management and benefit administration solutions to customers.
+"Fidelity" refers to the combined network of brands that encompass Fidelity Investments and Fidelity International.